MIST145/esx-recipes/Extras/Readme - Server Config and Finalization.txt

 1.  setup the config files for your resources, e.g es_extended, fivem-appearance, mono garage, esx_property, esx_hud, sna fuel, cityhall, etc.
 2. Config the ox.cfg file on the new server.
 Set target on/off, set stash size etc.
 3. Set your framework in the Renewed Banking config file. default is QB change to ESX.
+4. Adding Ox inventory Item etc.
+    4a.
+Follow the steps in 'ox-inventory items' file and copy the code to ox-inventory/data/items file on your server.
-4. Add items from the ox-inventory file to ox-inventory/data/items file on the new server.
+    4b.
+Follow the steps in 'Ammo Boxs for OX Inventory' file to ox-inventory/modules file on the new server.

 5. Intergrtating the Fuel System.
     ##############################